 - Copy that sells—reasons to believe that are clear and to the point (see primary objective above)

 - Ask for the sale—position the CTA toward the top and on the right side

 - Assume nothing, test everything, but test big things

-Obviously this is super high level.
+Obviously, this is a super high-level perspective.
 Go ahead, dive into the details, the nuances, explore the links above and more, but don’t lose track of these fundamentals.
 The reality is, if you hit the high points, if you get the fundamentals correct, you will have more effective landing pages, landing pages that convert to sales.

-The presentation below on SlideShare goes into all this in a bit more detail.
+The presentation below, it’s on SlideShare, goes into all this in a bit more detail.

 Let us know what you think, what’s worked for you.